 Home

-A marketer for over 20 years, my experience has centered in retail and service industries.
-I love to shop and eat local, and I’ve been known to reproduce some of my favourite locations and scenes from books in miniature.
+An expert in Digital marketing for over 20 years, my experience has centered in tech start ups, retail and service industries.
+I love to shop and eat local.

 Contact Us